-Tax-loss harvesting provides a silver lining when navigating through the storms of market volatility.
-We believe having a dynamic process and the appropriate technology to tax loss harvest is critically important as market declines happen frequently.
-The S&P 500 has averaged a peak-to-trough decline of about -15% each year since 1928 despite producing a total annualized return of +12.1% over the same period (Source: Bloomberg).
-Historically, equity markets have recovered from recessions and downturns.
-It is important to consider your risk tolerance and time horizon and let your advisor know of any changes, or liquidity needs.
+Tax-loss harvesting can provide a silver lining when navigating through the storms of market volatility.
+Implementing a dynamic process and advanced technology to tax-loss harvest is essential as market declines happen frequently.
+Since 1928, the S&P 500 has experienced an average peak-to-trough decline of about -10% each year, despite producing a total annualized return of +9.7% over the same period (Source: Bloomberg).
+While equity markets have historically recovered from recessions and downturns, it is important to consider your risk tolerance, time horizon and liquidity needs.
+Please let your advisor know of any changes.

-When inevitable market declines occur, we try to make lemonade out of lemons by tax-loss harvesting and rebalancing portfolios where we see opportunities to do so.
-We believe these activities can provide significant benefits by capturing losses and/or reallocating to securities that will better position portfolios toward clients' objectives going forward.
+Due to the unpredictable nature of short-term market fluctuations, our investment philosophy places a strong emphasis on maintaining a long-term perspective while staying Disciplined, Opportunistic, and Diversified, while striving to Mitigate fees, taxes, and expenses.
+During inevitable market declines, we try to make lemonade out of lemons by tax-loss harvesting and rebalancing portfolios.
+These activities provide significant benefits by capturing losses and/or reallocating to more attractive securities that will better position portfolios going forward.
 Please remember that no strategy assures success.